B of A Securities Maintains Apple (AAPL) Neutral Recommendation

 What is the Fund Sentiment?

-There are 6412 funds or institutions reporting positions in Apple.
-This is an increase of 218 owner(s) or 3.52% in the last quarter.
-Average portfolio weight of all funds dedicated to AAPL is 2.90%, a decrease of 12.63%.
-Total shares owned by institutions increased in the last three months by 0.01% to 10,120,461K shares.
-The put/call ratio of AAPL is 1.01, indicating a bearish outlook.
+There are 6413 funds or institutions reporting positions in Apple.
+This is an increase of 205 owner(s) or 3.30% in the last quarter.
+Average portfolio weight of all funds dedicated to AAPL is 3.10%, an increase of 1.71%.
+Total shares owned by institutions increased in the last three months by 0.05% to 10,098,362K shares.
+The put/call ratio of AAPL is 0.98, indicating a bullish outlook.

 What are Other Shareholders Doing?